anupanandsingh/anupanandsingh.github.io/_pages/maple.md

 <details>
 <summary>Abstract</summary>

 The classical billiard model has been used to study dynamical systems and chaos theory.
 Its quantum counterpart is the quantum billiard model, a toy model of quantum optical systems in QED cavities and quantum dots.
-The billiard model in both the classical and quantum regimes has been well documented in the literature, with a multitude of variations having been constructed.
+The billiard model in both the classical and quantum regimes has been well-documented in the literature, with a multitude of variations having been constructed.
 In recent years, we have seen the introduction of leaky billiards, billiards with loss mechanics such as internal holes and permeable boundaries.

 <br><br>